udoprog/musli/crates/musli/help/derives.md

 This attribute will disable all *tagging* and the structure will simply be encoded with one field following another in the order in which they are defined.

-A caveat of *packed* structures is that they cannot be safely versioned and the two systems communicating through them need to be using strictly synchronized representations.
+Structures which are *packed* cannot be easily versioned and the two systems communicating using them need to handle field versioning out of bounds.

 This attribute is useful for performing simple decoding over "raw" bytes when combined with an encoder which does minimal prefixing and packs fields.
+Using a packed format is typically also the most efficient mode of operation in Müsli.

 ##### Bitwise optimizations